arghadeep25/ROS-Pub-Sub-VSCode/README.md

 ## ROS Publisher Subscriber with VS Code

+The settings for using the ROS code are added in the `.vscode` folder.
+To add more features, please update the files in the `.vscode` folder.

 ### Install ROS
 ```
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'